Updated: Jan 17

-For this week’s post, I present you with a beautiful scratch Beef Stock recipe.
+For this week’s post, I present you with a beautiful from scratch Beef Stock recipe.
 Now you may think that you can substitute chicken stock in a recipe, or the crafting of a beef stock will be very similar to how you make chicken stock.

 I’m here to tell you that cooking this stock takes extra care and attention than chicken stock and has much different flavor notes.

 While chicken is easy to extract flavor from, beef can sometimes present a challenge.
-Every ounce of flavor must be extracted by roasting the bones and meat before adding it into the water; it is also essential that the stock is given enough time to simmer, or you could end up with a stock that tastes more like water than anything else.
+Every ounce of flavor must be extracted by roasting the bones and meat before adding it to the water; it is also essential that the stock is given enough time to simmer, or you could end up with a stock that tastes more like water than anything else.
 But enough on that, view my chef notes below the recipe to ensure that you extract every drop of flavor from the beef.

 “The Flying Chef”